 2. SMART Actions

 As you build your presentation out, you’ll want to include specific tasks you plan to accomplish and in what timeframe along with what people or resources you expect to need in order to make those things happen.
-Remember the SMART acronym?
-Set goals that are specific, measureable, attainable, realistic, and time-bound.
+Use the SMART acronym: Set goals that are specific, measureable, attainable, realistic, and time-bound.
 No time like the 90-day plan for that.
 And all of your actions should tie back to the priorities you’ve identified in the first step.

 3. Well-Defined Success Measures